Embodied Instruction Following in Unknown Environments: Experiments

-\textbf{Simulated environments: } We perform extensive experiments in the ProcTHOR and AI2THOR simulators, where the step size of translation and rotation for the agent is $0.25$m and $90^\circ$ respectively.
+\textbf{Simulated environments: }We perform extensive experiments in the ProcTHOR simulators, where the step size of translation and rotation for the agent is $0.25$m and $90^\circ$ respectively.
 ProcTHOR contains 10k house-level scenes with objects from 93 categories, where the agent receives $600 \times 600$ RGB-D images in the egocentric view.
-We divide the scenes into small-scale ([0, 10]) and large-scale ([10, 16]) ones based on the side length of the room.
-AI2THOR has 120 room-level scenes with 105 categories of objects, and we follow the ALFRED setting for a fair comparison with other methods \cite{min2021film, song2023llm, blukis2022persistent}.
-The agent receives $300 \times 300$ RGB egocentric views and employs models provided by FILM for depth estimation.
+We divide the scenes into normal-scale ([0, 10]) and large-scale ([10, 16]) ones based on the side length of the room.